 file.

-You will need to provide the database name, user and password you created earlier in Step 3.
+You will need to provide the database name, username, and password you created earlier.

-You can now visit your website, and it should be live now.
+Now, when you visit your website, it should be live.

-This will ensure that the site URL is corrected anywhere else that it needs to be.
+This will make sure that your site URL is corrected anywhere else that it needs to be.

 Step 7: Fix Images and Broken Links by Updating Paths

-Whenever you are moving a WordPress site from one domain to another, or from local server to a live site, you’ll face broken links and missing images.
+Whenever you are moving a WordPress site from one domain to another or from a local server to a live site, you’ll face broken links and missing images.

 UPDATE wp_posts SET post_content = REPLACE(post_content, 'localhost/test/', 'www.yourlivesite.com/');

-Simply go to phpMyAdmin, click on your database and then click on SQL from top menu.
-Write this query, but don’t forget to change it with your own local site and live site URLs.
+Simply go to phpMyAdmin, click on your database, and then click on ‘SQL’ from the top menu and add the query above.

-That’s all, you have successfully migrated WordPress from localserver to a live site!
+That’s it.
+You have now successfully migrated WordPress from your local server to a live site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.